tangle-network/webb-docs/README.md

   redirection is handled by netlify redirect feature.
 Gatsby server will just rendered them as 404 pages.

-- `/www.substrate.io`, `/docs.substrate.io`: these are public substrate.io pages that can be remove
+- `/www.substrate.io`, `/docs.substrate.io`: these are public substrate.io pages that can be removed
   from the excluded list once [substrate.io](https://www.substrate.io) is launched.

 - `/crates.io`, `/fonts.gstatic.com`, `/github.com`, `/wwww.nuget.org`: they either have
-  rate-limiting check or doesn't welcome web crawlers to fetch them and just return a 404 page.
+  rate-limiting check or don't welcome web crawlers to fetch them and just return a 404 page.

 ## License